How to support your child through college applications?

 Talk to them about what they want to do and how they plan to do it.
 Guide them but let them take care of their own responsibilities.

 Trust your children and subtly guide them instead of being helicopter parents.

-If you are unsure about whether to find a good counsellor in your city, then you can look into higher education counselling online.
+If you are unsure about whether to find a good counselor in your city, then you can look into higher education counseling online.

 Extra-curricular activities are not just a wonderful addition to any CV, they are also important for the overall development and happiness of an individual.

 While it is convenient to see these activities as simply a means of padding your CV for your study abroad plans, that is not all they are.

 Extra-curricular activities are meant to be a means for you to relax and have interests beyond just academics.
 They are meant to help you escape the rat race.

 Do not pressure your children to take up activities solely to impress foreign universities.
 Rather find activities in which you and your child can both engage together.

 This can help you maintain your bond and also release pressure during this incredibly stressful time.

 You should support your children in every way possible but you should also be transparent with them.
 If there is some limitation to your capacity to help them, they should know about it.